topkecleon/otouto/README.md

 ### Quick start
 1. Clone the repository.
 `git clone http://otou.to/code otouto`
-2. Install dependencies: Lua 5.3, and the following Lua libs: luasocket, luasec, multipart-post, dkjson, and lpeg.†
+2. Install dependencies: Lua and the following Lua libs: luasocket, luasec, multipart-post, dkjson, and lpeg.†
 3. Add your bot token and Telegram ID to `config.lua`.
 4. Start the bot with `./launch.sh`.

-**†** On Ubuntu 16.04, this can be done easily with the `install-dependencies.sh` script.
+**†** On Ubuntu, this can be done easily with the `install-dependencies.sh` script.

 ## Configuration
 otouto is configured in the `config.lua` file.
 It is the single point of configuration for the bot, and contains any necessary user-specific variables, such as API keys, custom error messages, and enabled plugins.